james-jw/xq-promise/README.md

 <code>deferred</code> object.
 When an action is deferred, it returns a function, known as <code>promise</code> which
 when executed at a later time will perform and return the results of the work its deferring.

 Additionally, with the <code>defer</code> and <code>promise</code> functions comes the ability to attach further processing at a later date, prior to actual execution via callback functions.
-This may sound confusing and hard to image; however, the examples below should hopefully make clearer.
+This may sound confusing and hard to imagin; however, the examples below should hopefully make it clearer.

 ## Why?
 The main driver behind implementing the promise pattern was to realize <code>async</code> execution of XQuery code within a single query.
 If this sounds enticing, keep reading!

-In my initial testing, queries often execute in under 1/5, sometimes 1/10th the time as compared to without ``fork-join``.
-Take for example making 50 http requests.
-Without fork join, this takes upwards of 50 seconds, with 5.

 ## Thanks!
 I want to thank the [BaseX][1] team for their wonder implementation of ``XQuery`` and the BaseX system in general.